 Plymouth is a campus university with most usual student facilities on campus.
 In addition to shops, 7 cafes and 3 bars, the University’s Peninsula Arts Centre is a venue for art, cinema, music and live performance.
 The Student Union supports 103 societies and 56 sports clubs.
 There is a sports centre and a water sports centre.
 Plymouth University is a partner in the Plymouth Life Centre which offers Olympic standard swimming and diving facilities.
 The University also owns its own deep sea diving and marine centre.
 Plymouth itself has a buzzing city centre with lively nightlife, restaurants, bars and a Barbican centre along the sea front.
 Plymouth Pavillions hosts regular gigs by touring acts.
 Plymouth is also well placed for access to many quality beaches along the south Devon coast.

 Accommodation in university owned premises is guaranteed for all new first year students.
 The usual contract is for 40 weeks although this can extend to 51 weeks on application.
-All university accommodation is self catered and close to the city centre.
+Plymouth offers both self-catered and catered accommodation, close to the city centre.
 The majority of halls are on campus and a 5 minute walk from the main facilities.
 Those just off campus are a 15 minute walk away, the exception being the residences in the Alexandra Works site for nursing, dental and medical students – this is 20 minutes from the main campus site.

 RREF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.